wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-virgin-joomla.md

 --------------------------------

-You then need to get an access key for your personal github account (you are advised to have a separate github account of your own for this toolkit)
+You then need to get an access key for your personal github account (you are advised to have a new separate github account for use with this toolkit)

 [Setting up a github account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account)